-New The Government has published a consultation paper on matters concerning the future of the Levy including reform or possible modernisation.
+New The Government published a consultation paper on matters concerning the future of the Levy including options for reform or replacement.
 The paper can be found here.
-The deadline for responses is 5th November 2014.
+The deadline for responses was 5th November 2014.

 The HBLB makes a significant contribution to the total prize money in each calendar year.